VivekBhat/oo/README.md

 	Click on book checkout/return to view all books in the system.

 	The user can search for a book using title, author, description, Status (Available, Checked Out).
 Search using ISBN is working locally not on heroku.

+**(D) Library member view details of a book:**

+	Click on the show link after clicking on book checkout/return in the left menu.

 Subsquent Steps/ Bugs: